zacharyad/cloneworkshop/README.md

-clone or copy just the file cloneworkshop.sh from this repo into  without the .sh (`mv cloneworkshop.sh cloneworkshop`) run `chmod +x cloneworkshop` within usr/local/bin start a new terminal run the command in the desired folder you want the repo cloned.
+-clone or copy just the file cloneworkshop.sh from this repo into  without the .sh (`mv cloneworkshop.sh cloneworkshop`) -run `chmod +x cloneworkshop` within usr/local/bin -start a new terminal
+-run the command in the desired folder you want the repo cloned.